sumcoinlabs/sumcoin/doc/README.md

-Peercoin 0.11.4 BETA
+Sumcash 0.11.4 BETA

 Setup
 ---------------------
-Peercoin is the original Peercoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Peercoin transactions (which is currently less than one gigabyte); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Sumcash is the original Sumcash client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Sumcash transactions (which is currently less than one gigabyte); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Peercoin, visit [peercoin.net](https://peercoin.net/download).
+To download Sumcash, visit [sumcash.net](https://sumcash.net/download).

 Running
 ---------------------
-The following are some helpful notes on how to run Peercoin on your native platform.
+The following are some helpful notes on how to run Sumcash on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/peercoin-qt` (GUI) or
+- `bin/sumcash-qt` (GUI) or
-- `bin/peercoind` (headless)
+- `bin/sumcashd` (headless)

 ### Windows

-Unpack the files into a directory, and then run peercoin-qt.exe.
+Unpack the files into a directory, and then run sumcash-qt.exe.

 ### macOS

-Drag Peercoin to your applications folder, and then run Peercoin.
+Drag Sumcash to your applications folder, and then run Sumcash.

 ### Need Help?

-* See the documentation at the [Peercoin Wiki](https://docs.peercoin.net/) for help and more information.
+* See the documentation at the [Sumcash Wiki](https://docs.sumcash.net/) for help and more information.
-* Peercoin is very similar to bitcoin, so you can use their wiki [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page).
+* Sumcash is very similar to bitcoin, so you can use their wiki [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page).
-* Ask for help on [#general](https://peercoin.chat/) on peercoin.chat.
+* Ask for help on [#general](https://sumcash.chat/) on sumcash.chat.

 Building
 ---------------------
-The following are developer notes on how to build Peercoin on your native platform.
+The following are developer notes on how to build Sumcash on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)